 How to clear your cache

-If you made a change to your website in your dashboard (such as updated a widget, added css code, or changed settings), and the changes aren't showing up on your website, chances are you need to clear/empty your cache.
+If you made a change to your website in your dashboard (such as updated a widget, published a new post, added CSS code, or changed settings), and the changes aren't showing up on your website, chances are you need to clear/empty your cache.

 What is caching?